botfront/rasa-webchat/README.md

       initPayload={"/get_started"}
       socketUrl={"http://localhost:5500"}
       socketPath={"/socket.io/"}
-      customData: {"userId": "123"}, // arbitrary custom data.
+      customData: {{"userId": "123"}}, // arbitrary custom data.
 Stay minimal as this will be added to the socket title={"Title"}
       inputTextFieldHint={"Type a message..."}
       connectingText={"Waiting for server..."}